VolkerSiep/SigmaMu/doc/source/getting_started.rst

 Where are the limits?
 ---------------------
-So far, the experience and usage of ``SiMu`` is limited, but the predecessor, ``pyasim`` has been used in many in-house projects, including detailed CO\ :sub:`2` removal systems, plant-wide ammonia production processes, and detailed absorbtion column models for NO\ :sub:`x` gasses on Sieve trays and packings.
+So far, the experience and usage of ``SigmaMu`` is limited, but the predecessor, ``pyasim`` has been used in many in-house projects, including detailed CO\ :sub:`2` removal systems, plant-wide ammonia production processes, and detailed absorption column models for NO\ :sub:`x` gasses on Sieve trays and packings.
 Model sizes up to 80000 variables/equations have been solved.
 This, due to the way of building the model and counting the variables, corresponds to more than one million equations for brute force general equation oriented modelling tools.

 For the predecessor, ``pyasim``, memory usage on ordinary business laptops became limiting for the largest models.
-This constituted one of the motivations to develop ``SiMu``.
-With much more efficient memory handling by `CasADi`_ and multi-core computations, we do not yet know where the limits of ``SiMu`` are.
+This constituted one of the motivations to develop ``SigmaMu``.
+With much more efficient memory handling by `CasADi`_ and multi-core computations, we do not yet know where the limits of ``SigmaMu`` are.